bridgebucket/auto-mod-downloader/README.md

 easiest way to use it is to download the .exe (in releases) and use that

-if u want to check out the source code then the non gui version is named carmexflavorleaks.py and the non gui ver is sexbomb.py
+if u want to check out the source code then the non gui version is named carmexflavorleaks.py and the gui ver is sexbomb.py